hyperledger-cacti/cacti/FAQ.md

 - **A recommended** setup would be for a dev machine in my opinion is **16 GB RAM 4 CPU** **cores (8 threads)** and of course SSD for persistent storage.

+- **For Apple M1 (ARM-based system)** it is recommended to install `nvm` through a **Terminal using Rosetta** (and every tool that only supports Intel processors).
+The suggestion is to create a duplicate of your Terminal using Rosetta, open it and install `nvm`, and the other necessary development tools.
+Also, take a look into **VSCode Insiders** which might be handy in this situation.

 - Cool story/anecodte: Peter ran the tests on a VPS with 4 GB RAM in it once and the only tests that failed were the Corda ones because those are hungrier than the others.